MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.diagnostics.contradiction.md

 ### actual : [Bool](xref:microsoft.quantum.qsharp.valueliterals#bool-literals)

-The condition to be declared.
+The condition to be checked.

 ### message : [String](xref:microsoft.quantum.qsharp.valueliterals#string-literals)

-Failure message string to be printed in the case that the classicalcondition is true.
+Failure message string to be used as an error message if the classicalcondition is true.